Seby Zavala Player Props: White Sox vs. Twins

 Seby Zavala At The Plate

-- Zavala has three doubles, six home runs and eight walks while hitting .164.
+- Zavala has three doubles, six home runs and eight walks while batting .164.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.